 - (a) Single Ownership: The sole proprietorship form of business organisation has a single owner who himself/herself starts the business by bringing together all the resources. - (b) No Separation of Ownership and Management: The owner himself/herself manages the business as per his/her own skill and intelligence.
-There is no separation of ownership and management as in case of company form of business organisation. - (c) Less Legal Formalities: The formation and operation of a sole proprietorship form of business organisation does not involve any legal formalities.
+There is no separation of ownership and management as the case with company form of business organisation.

+- (c) Less Legal Formalities: The formation and operation of a sole proprietorship form of business organisation does not involve any legal formalities.
 Thus, its formation is quite easy and simple. - (d) No Separate Entity: The business unit does not have an entity separate from the owner.
-The businessman and the business enterprise are one and the same, and the businessman is responsible for everything that happens in his business unit. - (e) No Sharing of Profit and Loss: The sole proprietor enjoys the profits.
+The businessman and the business enterprise are one and the same, and the businessman is responsible for everything that happens in his business unit. - (e) No Sharing of Profit and Loss: The sole proprietor enjoys the profits alone.
 At the same time, the entire loss is also borne by him.
-The profits and losses of the business are not shared by the proprietor.
+No other person is there to share the profits and losses of the business.
 He alone bears the risks and reaps the profits. - (f) Unlimited Liability: The liability of the sole proprietor is unlimited.
-In case of loss, if the business assets are not enough to pay the business liabilities, his personal property can also be utilised to pay off the liabilities of the business. - (g) One-man Control: The controlling power of the sole proprietorship business always remains with the owner.
+In case of loss, if his business assets are not enough to pay the business liabilities, his personal property can also be utilised to pay off the liabilities of the business. - (g) One-man Control: The controlling power of the sole proprietorship business always remains with the owner.
 He/she runs the business as per his/her own will.